-Out of our London office, we now operate a venture capital arm whose principal strategy is focussed on investing in secondaries of technology enabled companies globally, in partnership with selected family office co-investors.
+We now operate a London-based venture capital arm, whose principal strategy is focussed on investing in secondaries of technology-enabled companies globally.
+This is in partnership with selected family office co-investors.

 In addition, we have our own corporate ventures arm, where we start, build, and scale companies, often in conjunction with members of our advisory board.